 Whatever low-level RFI was being produced by this power supply had exactly what it needed to be conducted out into the world and cause problems: A complete path in and out of the power supply and on to conductors that could act as antennas!

 Typically, switching power supplies sound like a "buzz" every 30-60 kHz - the power supply's switching frequency - up and down the bands, usually worse on lower bands, but not always.
-This buzz is usually modulated at twice the power line frequency (120 Hz in the U.S., 100 Hz in most locations in Europe, Asia and Africa) but this modulation is usually very "dirty" and full of harmonics: If the radio is switched to "AM" mode the "buzzy" nature of the modulation becomes much more apparent.
+This buzz is usually modulated at twice the power line frequency (120 Hz in the U.S., 100 Hz in most locations in Europe, Asia and Africa) but this modulation is usually very "dirty" and full of harmonics: If the radio is switched to "AM" mode (and all noise reduction is turned off) the "buzzy" nature of the modulation becomes much more apparent.

 It is often the case that the 30-60 kHz intervals at which the interference occurs are more obvious at lower frequencies such as the AM broadcast band and 160 through 80 meters (1.8-4 MHz) - that is, one can more clearly hear the distinct switching supply "carriers".
 As one moves up in frequency the amplitude interference may sound like it is decreasing, but this may not actually be the case as these "bunches" of energy often get spread out, changing from a fairly sharp "buzz" as you tune across the switching harmonic to more of a "hiss" and in severe cases - and on higher bands - these "bands of hiss" may actually run together.
 In the latter case, it may not, at first glance, sound like a switching supply at all, but rather just an elevated noise floor and it may not be until one switches to AM and notices that this "hiss" has a powerline frequency AM component to it and/or that it disappears when the power is removed from the supply that it is, in fact, from a switching supply!